 There were minimal differences between estimates of swab positivity produced from remote data collection methods, compared with data collected by study worker home visits.
-As a result, data in this release combine data collected from these two methods for time points where both are in use.
-Further information on the effects of the change in data collection method can be found in our Quality Report: August 2022 and Quality Report: August 2022.
+New data presented in the 19 August 2022 publication were based on a combination of data collected remotely and by study worker home visits.
+New data presented from the 26 August 2022 publication onwards were collected by remote data collection only.
+Further information on the effects of the change in data collection method can be found in our Quality Report: August 2022 and Quality Report: December 2022.